SModelS/smodels-utils/combinations_refac/README.md

     * Added __str__ and __repr__ methods to ProtoModel
     * Manipulator.freezePidsNotInBestCombo always keeps at least 2 particles (LSP + 1)
     * If no combination was found, the Z and K values are set to None and the step is reverted
+    * Moved cross-section calculation methods to ProtoModel (now the cross-sections calculation and SLHA creation are independent steps)
+    * Removed protoxsecs.py
+    * Only information about unfrozen particles is kept in Protomodel.decays, Protomodel.masses and Protomodel.ssmultipliers (so total number of particles is given by ProtoModel.particles)
+    * Frozen particles are no longer assigned decoupled masses (except when writing to the SLHA file)

 ## Refactoring ToDo:

-  * Guarantee the synch between the SLHA and stored_xsecs are in synch (create before runSModelS)
   * implement unit tests
   * minimize deepcopies
   * replace xsecComputer with an interpolation based on the pMSSM scan (?)
   * change hiscore pickle file extension (to .hi?)